nasaarmas/pmaports-alioth/README.md

  - Fix why **the phones needs to be rebooted after flashing** because GUI doesnt want to start
  - Fix `KWindow` as it crashes frequently
  - Verify which defconfig options are needed

+Done:
- - Enable bluetooth - disabled to enable UART debugging
+ - ~~Enable bluetooth - disabled to enable UART debugging~~
+ - ~~Changed NetworkManagers powersave option - changed powersave to 2 in NetworkManager for better responsivness~~

 # 3. Introduction
 This phone uses qcom sm8250 CPU and adreno650 GPU, so the port was based on existing postmarketOS work for this chip.
 Good starting point: [Xiaomi Mi Pad 5 Pro (xiaomi-elish)](https://wiki.postmarketos.org/wiki/Xiaomi_Mi_Pad_5_Pro_(xiaomi-elish))